traut/stixview/README.md

 CTI (Cyber Threat Intelligence) is very much about telling stories.
 Information becomes intelligence when it is complimented with a context and is placed in a story.
 These stories are usually crystallised in the reports by an intelligence provider and disseminated to the customers.

-If intelligence provider cares about structured machine-readable CTI, the reports produced will be supplemented with STIX2 bundles.
+If intelligence provider cares about structured machine-readable CTI, the reports produced will be supplemented with <a href="https://github.com/traut/stixview">STIX2</a> bundles.
 There is a gap there between a story, narrated in a report, and a structured CTI snapshot, represented by a STIX2 bundle.

 The objective of [stixview](https://github.com/traut/stixview) library is to provide easily embeddable STIX2 graphs with necessary level of interactivity, so CTI community can create informative and engaging stories.